 We meet in Guildford once a month on a Saturday afternoon to catch up and arrange other activities between us.
 The group organise their meetings via the Meet-Up website and people need to register on the Meet-Up website to join (does not require a 'Meetup Plus' subscription).

-The National Autistic Society are funded to support a range of free support groups.
+The National Autistic Society (NAS) are funded to support a range of free support groups.

 Aspire Support Group - For autistic men and women over 18 who can attend the group independently.
 1st Thurs of each month.
-6.30 – 8.30 pm Guildford
+6.30 – 8.30 pm f

-The National Autistic Society are funded to support a range of free support groups.
+The National Autistic Society (NAS) are funded to support a range of free support groups.

 Aspire Support Group - For autistic men and women over 18 who can attend the group independently.
 1st Thurs of each month.
-6.30 – 8.30 pm Guildford
+6.30 – 8.30 pm face to face at a venue in Guildford.

 The Autism Reference Group is a group that has been set up to give the opportunity for autistic adults to have input into the Autism Strategy and the work that is being done to implement the strategy in Surrey.